Imperfections of an imaging system. In spectrometers leading to reduction in resolution or asymmetric peak shapes.

-A spectroscopic technique used to observe vibrational, rotational, and other low-frequency modes in a system.
+A spectroscopic technique measuring the light scattered by a sample, used to observe vibrational, rotational, and other low-frequency modes in a system – gas, liquid, or solid.

-Raman shifts are typically reported in wavenumbers, which have units of inverse length as this value is directly related to excitation wavelength.
+Raman shifts are typically reported in wavenumbers (cm-1) which have units of inverse length as this value is directly related to excitation wavelength.

 Light that oscillates perpendicular to the plane of incidence.